Questions to Ask Before Moving into a Retirement Community (By Category)

 Moving into a retirement community as an independent living resident can provide you with a laid-back lifestyle that you won’t receive in a standalone 55+ community.
 It’s the preferred style of living for older adults because it offers resort-style amenities which include top-rated restaurants, unique social activities, fitness classes, beauty salons, maintenance free living as well as on-site access to quality care services.

 While there may be many communities in your local area, they’re likely vastly different.
 As you begin to evaluate the options and perform your due diligence, you may wonder what questions to ask senior living communities.
+Asking the right questions will not only narrow down your search but help you find a retirement community that is best suited for your lifestyle.
 To assist in your search and ensure they meet your criteria, we’ve compiled and categorized a comprehensive list of questions to ask senior living communities during all phases of your research.

 Independent senior living communities offer a variety of home options for you to choose from.
 You’ll want to know what’s included with the home and explore which one may be correct for your needs.